Late Season Shed Hunting in Illinois

 Shed Hunting the Late Season in Illinois

-If your the majority of shed hunters out there, you’ve already picked over your best spots, and
+If you are part of the majority of shed hunters out there, you’ve already picked over your best spots, and

-looked high and low for the #1 bucks antlers you’ve been looking for.
+looked high and low for your #1 target bucks’ sheds.
 By this time you’ve

 Shed Hunting the Illinois Deep Timber